-Support through equity and quasi-equity or through debt with long tenors, pricing, collateral requirements or other conditions not sufficiently available on the market or from other public sources
+Support through equity and quasi-equity or through debt with long tenors, pricing, collateral requirements or other conditions not sufficiently available on the market or from other public sources.

-The investments will be in the form of equity, which will in turn allow the underlying funds to promote equity or quasi-equity investments at the level of each underlying investment, which is an essential element in supporting greenfield infrastructure investments as well as in providing growth capital for existing projects.
+The investments will be in the form of equity, which will in turn allow the underlying funds to promote equity or quasi-equity investments at the level of each underlying investment, which is an essential element in supporting greenfield infrastructure investments.

 Whilst there is a well-developed market for existing infrastructure assets with an operational track record, there is a significant funding gap for market players that have the capacity to take an active role in the development and structuring of new infrastructure assets.
-All infrastructure funds under this Framework Operation target greenfield or other form of capital expenditure for infrastructure investments and take such active role in the area of green energy transition, sustainable transport and digital transformation.
+All infrastructure funds under this Framework Operation target greenfield or other form of capital expenditure for infrastructure investments and take such active role in the area of green energy transition, sustainable transport, digital transformation or social infrastructure.

-Underlying funds may address, and in some cases are specifically targeting, the market gap at project development stage, where investments are entailing higher risks that are often well beyond the risk-appetite of private investors.
+Underlying funds may address and in some cases are specifically targeting the market gap at project development stage, where investments are entailing higher risks that are often well beyond the risk-appetite of private investors.